 It’s easy to drive a Renegade on your usual roads and routes.

 How big is the Renegade?
 Well, its styling makes it look bigger than it really is.
-It’s a little smaller than a Qashqai-type of medium crossover, and larger than a supermini or small crossover like a Juke.
-The Renegade looks chunky on photos – and up close, too.
+It’s a little smaller than a Qashqai-type of medium crossover and larger than a supermini or small crossover like a Juke.
+The Renegade looks chunky in photos – and up close, too.
 Be thankful for the big door mirrors and multi-adjustable driving position — they make it much easier to drive the Jeep.

 Overall the interior matches the outside in some ways — it’s rugged and hard-wearing.
 The dashboard is big and chunky.
 The controls are nice and sturdy, and most of the trim materials feel like they will put up with years of abuse.

-The tech is up-to-date thanks to an 8-inch detailed touchscreen system controlling all infotainment, phone connectivity, heating and air-conditioning.
+The tech is up-to-date thanks to an eight-inch-detailed touchscreen system controlling all infotainment, phone connectivity, heating and air-conditioning.
 You’ll find a wide range of options have been supplemented on Renegades over the years.
 It’s still generally considered a well-equipped range.
 Even base models have a good standard of kit and most versions feature cruise control, sat-nav and parking sensors.

 The baby Jeep scores very highly for safety.
-The Renegades come with a long list of high-tech standard safety equipment like lane-departure warnings, road sign reading and automatic emergency braking.
+The Renegade come with a long list of high-tech standard safety equipment like lane-departure warnings, road sign reading and automatic emergency braking.
 Some get a reversing camera, which helps overcome the limited rear visibility.
 The Renegade has done very well in official safety tests.

 The tailgate is nice and big.
 With the back seats in place, the boot isn’t as big as some rivals.
-It is a neat uniform shape, which helps when packing even the most awkward shaped farming kit.
+It is a neat uniform shape, which helps when packing even the most awkward-shaped farming kit.
 The good news is that folding the rear seats more than triples the available space.

 Most Renegade seats split in the normal 60/40 style.
 A more versatile 40/20/40 split is available and is a rather handy option.
 Some versions also get a useful adjustment for the height of the boot floor to make loading heavy objects easier.
 Note that cabin stowage space improved after the 2018 refresh.